-Lorenzo Coppi is an Executive Vice President based in Compass Lexecon’s London and Brussels offices, with more than 20 years’ experience in the application of economics to competition law cases and regulation.
+Lorenzo Coppi is an Executive Vice President based in Compass Lexecon’s London and Milan offices.
+He has more than 20 years’ experience in the application of economics to competition law cases and regulation.

 Having spent a number of years practicing in London, Brussels and Washington, DC, Dr. Coppi has worked on a variety of EU, US, and UK mergers as well as on cases involving various allegations of anticompetitive practices under EU, US, and UK competition law, in litigation and regulatory settings.
 He has also testified in several international arbitrations.